markcellus/router-component/README.md

 ```

-### 4. Start Routing
+## Usage

+### Listening in on url requests

+To start the router, you must pass it your page and module configuration objects and run the `start()` method
-You must start the Router and pass it your routes object to begin listening in on url requests.
+ to begin listening in on url requests.
+This example uses the `pages` and `modules` configuration specified above.

 ```javascript
 import Router from 'router-js';